15 minutes of fame: Derivative phrases

-The age of reality television has seen the comment wryly updated as: "In the future, everyone will be obscure for 15 minutes."
 The British artist Banksy has made a sculpture of a TV that has, written on its screen, "In the future, everyone will be anonymous for 15 minutes," which was later used in the lyrics of Robbie Williams' song "The Actor" from his 2006 album Rudebox.

 A more recent adaptation of Warhol's quip, possibly prompted by the rise of online social networking, blogging, and internet celebrity, is the claim that "In the future, everyone will be famous to fifteen people" or, in some renditions, "On the Web, everyone will be famous to fifteen people".
 This quote, though attributed to David Weinberger, was said to have originated with the Scottish artist Momus.